ethras/flow-maestro/commands/qa.md

 # `/qa` — Stage 4: Quality & Sign-off

+`/qa` is the conversational alias for this `commands/qa.md` checklist; always point teammates and agents at the Markdown so they read the guidance instead of assuming a slash command will run.

 `/qa` verifies that implementation matches the blueprint and that delta specs describe the final behavior.
 Use it before calling `flowm specs apply`.

 ## Objectives